13 Workouts for Your Abs from Top Trainers

-One of my favorite abs exercise is called V-ups!
-Start from a laying down position with hands above the head and legs straight out.
-Then bring both arms and legs together creating a V shape.
-(The torso must come off the ground with bringing the arms up).
+One of my favorite abs exercises is called V-ups!
+Lie down with hands above the head and legs straight out.
+Then, bring both arms and legs together creating a V shape.
+The torso must come off the ground with bringing the arms up.

 It’s one of my favorites because it hits the lower and upper abs together and if done properly it will increase the heart rate, giving it a cardio effect as well.

 – Reggie Chambers, Certified Celebrity and Personal Fitness Trainer

 #2 – Downward Woodchops

 It’s important to work more than just the rectus abdominis since your core is comprised of a lot of different muscles, and I think obliques are really underestimated in how they help with your overall strength.
 Downward woodchops, whether from standing or kneeling, are really great for getting the abs to work together with the obliques to strengthen the body in the transverse plane.